-• Seasonal employers who no longer file for quarters when they regularly have no tax liability because they have paid no wages.
-To alert the IRS that you will not have to file a return for one or more quarters during the year, check the "Seasonal employer" box on line 17 of 2008 Form 941 (line 19 of 2009 Form 941).
+- Seasonal employers who no longer file for quarters when they regularly have no tax liability because they have paid no wages.
+To alert the IRS you will not have to file a return for one or more quarters during the year, check the "Seasonal employer" box on line 19 of Form 941.
 When you fill out Form 941, be sure to check the box on the top of the form that corresponds to the quarter reported.
 Generally, the IRS will not inquire about unfiled returns if at least one taxable return is filed each year.
-However, you must check the "Seasonal employer" box on every Form 941 that you file.
-Otherwise, the IRS will expect a return to be filed for each quarter.

-- Household employers reporting social security and Medicare taxes and/or withheld income tax.
+However, you must check the "Seasonal employer" box on every Form 941 you file.
+Otherwise, the IRS will expect a return to be filed for each quarter. - Household employers reporting social security and Medicare taxes and/or withheld income tax.
 If you are a sole proprietor and file Form 941 or Form 944 for business employees, you may include taxes for household employees on your Form 941 or Form 944.
-Otherwise, report social security and Medicare taxes and income tax withholding for household employees on Schedule H (Form 1040), Household Employment Taxes.
-See Publication 926, Household Employer's Tax Guide, for more information. - Employers reporting wages for employees in American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, the U.S. Virgin Islands, or Puerto Rico.
+Otherwise, report social security and Medicare taxes and income tax withholding for household employees on Schedule H (Form 1040) Household Employment Taxes.
+See Publication 926, Household Employer's Tax Guide, for more informa- - Employers reporting wages for employees in American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, the U.S. Virgin Islands, or Puerto Rico.
 If your employees are not subject to U.S. income tax withholding, use Form 941-SS or Form 944-SS.
 Employers in Puerto Rico use Form 941-PR or Form 944-PR.
-If you have both employees who are subject to U.S. income tax withholding and employees who are not subject to U.S. income tax withholding, you can file only Form 941 (or Form 944) and include all your employees' wages on that form.
-For more information, see Publication 80 (Circular SS). - Agricultural employers reporting social security, Medicare, and withheld income taxes.
-Report these taxes on Form 943, Employer's Annual Federal Tax Return for Agricultural Employees.
+If you have both employees who are subject to U.S. income tax withholding and employees who are not subject to U.S. income tax withholding, you can file only Form 941 (or Form 944) and include all your employees wages on that form.
+For more information, see Publication 80 (Circular SS) Federal Tax Guide for Employers in US Virgin Islands, Guam, American Samoa and the Commonwealth of the Northern Mariana Islands. - Agricultural employers reporting social security, Medicare, and withheld income taxes.
+Report these taxés on Form 943, Employer's Annual Federal Tax Return for Agricultural Employees.

 Form 941 e-file.
 The Form 941 e-file program allows a taxpayer to electronically file Form 941 or Form 944 using a personal computer, modem, and commercial tax preparation software.
-For more information, visit the IRS website at www.irs.gov and click on the e-file link, or call 1-866-255-0654.
-See Publication 1855, Technical Specifications Guide for the Electronic Filing of Form 941, Employer's QUARTERLY Federal Tax Return, for technical specifications.
+For more information, visit the IRS website at www.irs.gov and click on the IRS e-file link, or call 1-866-255-0654.